32 Miles - Length

 There are very few side roads that connect to this length of Highway 254, and no other major highways.
 This helps to limit tourist traffic to entering and exiting the Avenue on either end, although note the many pull-outs also mean vehicles pulling out, or off, of the road.
 Tourists by nature aren’t the brightest people, and have their attentions directed elsewhere, to bother watching out for the lone motorcyclist.

 There are however several back roads that head off into the forest.
 One of these is Elk Creek Rd 4 miles north of Miranda that heads east away from Highway 254.
-This is a dead-end road for pavement, but splits off into several spider roads.
+This is a dead-end road for pavement, but splits off into various spider roads.
 Elk Creek Rd also connects with Dyervillle Loop Rd.

 Elk Creek Rd gets progressively narrower and eventually requires you to turn around if you want to stay on pavement.
 If you get funny looks from the locals, it’s because they are wondering what you are doing on ‘their’ road.
 Dyerville Loop Rd is a loop that heads out to remote communities like Eel Rock, Whitlow and McCann along the Eel River.
 The mid-section of this loop is not paved and is a single lane gravel road for about two miles into McCann.